My LDC Benefits

 - Having been the victim or witness of violence, such as physical or sexual abuse

-- Having other conditions, such as bipolar disorder, an anxiety disorder, a personality disorder, anorexia or bulimia
+- Having other mental health conditions, such as bipolar disorder, an anxiety disorder, a personality disorder, anorexia or bulimia

 - Having a learning disability or attention-deficit/hyperactivity disorder (ADHD)